Rick Barnes: Tennessee

 Barnes was hired by the Tennessee Volunteers in 2015.
 He was the Vols' third coach in as many seasons.
 Cuonzo Martin had left for California after the 2013–14 season; his successor, Donnie Tyndall, had been fired after just one season for lying about NCAA violations at his previous stop, Southern Mississippi.

 Barnes increased the Vols' win total in each of his first four seasons.
 In 2018, he was named Southeastern Conference Coach of the Year after leading the Volunteers to a share of their first regular-season SEC title in a decade and a spot in the conference championship game, earning his sixth-career conference coach of the year award.

 In 2018–19, he was named the Naismith College Coach of the Year after the Vols finished 31–6 (tying a school record for wins in a season) and reached the Sweet 16 of the NCAA Tournament.
 They were ranked No. 1 for several weeks during the season, only the second time that the Vols have been ranked that high.
+He coached Grant Williams in his All-American season.
+Williams was Tennessee's first player to be named a first-team All American since Dale Ellis in the 1982–83 season.

+In the 2019–20 season, Barnes won his 700th game as a head coach with a victory over Jacksonville State.

+In the 2021–22 season, Barnes led Tennessee to their first SEC Tournament title since the 1978–79 season.

+In the 2023–24 season, Barnes earned his 800th career win as a head coach in a victory over Texas A&M. The Volunteers won the SEC regular season outright for the sixth time in school history.

 Personal life

 He has two children with his wife Candy.
 His son is a missionary overseas.
 His daughter Carley lives in Texas.

+Barnes is a Christian.
+He has said, “I’m just thankful that God, you know, He won’t let go of you.
+I don’t think there’s any question He had me when I was young, but I let the world take me down a road and roads that I shouldn’t have gone.
+But I believe that once He gets a hold of you, He won’t let you go.
+I think He has great plans to help me become more and more like Him every day.”
+He has also said, “Honestly, I just think the biggest thing is that we should want to share our faith.
+We should want our players to understand who Jesus Christ is.
+They should see us living that every single day.”

 In 2007, Barnes made a cameo appearance in the NBC television series Friday Night Lights as a recruiter for the fictional school TMU.